dwamara/SMPPSim/README.md

 the smpp-lib may not be downloaded, please get the maven dependency in the conf/ folder and put it into your local maven repository:
 /.m2/respository/smpp/smpp-lib

+This fork will be updated to use JDK 8